rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 David Keyes
 2025-10-27

-In our consulting work as [Clarity Data Studio](https://claritydatastudio.com/), we make a lot of PDFs, like the [recent reports looking at childhood immunization made for the Johns Hopkins University International Vaccine Access Center.](https://publichealth.jhu.edu/ivac/monitoring-childhood-immunization-at-the-state-level)
+In our consulting work at [Clarity Data Studio](https://claritydatastudio.com/), we make a lot of PDFs, like the [recent reports looking at childhood immunization made for the Johns Hopkins University International Vaccine Access Center.](https://publichealth.jhu.edu/ivac/monitoring-childhood-immunization-at-the-state-level)

 \[TODO: add screenshots\]